-In a fortnight we cross eight countries on the way to Zeus' place of work - a cross-section of south-eastern European culture.
+In fourteen days we cross eight countries on our way to Zeus' place of work - a cross-section of south-eastern European culture.

 |per rider in shared twin/double room||€2,190.00 $2,436.28 ?|

 |pillion passenger||€1,690.00 $1,880.05 ?|

 |14 nights in a double room|

 |German speaking tour guide, please inquire for English speaking tour guide|